mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Gamepad DPAD Left action
 '''''''''''''''''''''''''''''''''''

-Choose the action when you press the :guilabel:`DPAD Left`` on the gamepad.
+This preference allows you to set the action that |ED| will perform when you press the :guilabel:`DPAD Left`` on the gamepad.

   .. note::
     :class: note-ed-hidden-title